 "What, north finding exercise already?" asked Haslush in surprise.
 Personally, Zorian felt that exercise was very easy.
 "Well, there goes the homework I intended to give you after today's session.
 Anyway, today I'll teach you how to analyze objects."

-He reached into the pockets of his long coat and placed a number objects on the table in front of them: a sealed envelope, an old pocket watch, a locked box, some kind of giant nut, a spell rod, and a fancy-looking glove.
+He reached into the pockets of his long coat and placed a number of objects on the table in front of them: a sealed envelope, an old pocket watch, a locked box, some kind of giant nut, a spell rod, and a fancy-looking glove.

 "Analyzing objects is something I do a lot, so I figure it's a good thing to start with.
-Identifying what the object does, finding out who handled them last, what kind of magics and protections are placed on it… you could make an entire career out it, and some do," Haslush said.
+Identifying what the object does, finding out who handled it last, what kind of magics and protections are placed on it… you could make an entire career out it, and some do," Haslush said.
 "I hear you're interested in a job at the spell forges so this is bound to be rather useful for you."